Sketching stochastic valuation functions: Further Properties of Valuation Functions

-There are functions that satisfy the extended diminishing returns property but that are not DR-submodular.
-Consider, for example, $f(x) = (\sum_{i=1}^n x_i^r)^{1/r}$, for $r > 1$.
-Function $f$ satisfies the extended diminishing returns property as shown in \cite{SVY21}.
-However, $f$ is not DR-submodular.
-To see this note that $f$ is twice-differentiable and is a convex function, hence it is coordinate-wise convex according to standard notion of convex functions.
-On the other hand, twice-differentiable DR-submodular functions are coordinate-wise concave according to the standard notion of concave functions.
+There exist functions that satisfy the extended diminishing returns property but are not DR-submodular.
+For example, consider

+This function satisfies the extended diminishing returns property, as shown in \cite{SVY21}.
+However, $f$ is not DR-submodular: it is twice-differentiable and convex, hence coordinate-wise convex in the standard sense.
+In contrast, twice-differentiable DR-submodular functions are coordinate-wise concave in the classical sense.